Asymetrikon/myaistuff/README.md

 Images in this repo were made by me with MidJourney.

-I mainly made this repo so that i can access the prompts with my "PromptLoader" prompt.
+I mainly made this repo so that i can use it in combination with my "GitHubAssistant" prompt for GPT4.

 You can find it here: https://github.com/Asymetrikon/myaistuff/blob/main/apps/PromptLoader.txt